vokegpu/.github/profile/README.md

 Welcome to VokeGpu!

 We are following the future of graphics!
-High parallel computation, high performance solutions and custom visual services.
+High-parallel computation, high-performance solutions and custom visual services.

 Links
 [ekg ui library](https://github.com/vokegpu/ekg-ui-library)